alina-khan-1/Python-Bike-Rental-data-Analysis.ipynb/README.md

 # Bike Sharing Analysis Project

 ### Overview
 This project is an Exploratory Data Analysis (EDA) of a Bike Sharing Dataset.
 The main goal is to understand how different factors like season, weather, user type, and time of day affect bike rental demand.
-The analysis helps identify business patterns and give ideas for better operations and marketing.
+The analysis helps identify business patterns and gives ideas for better operations and marketing.

 ### Project Workflow
 - Data Cleaning & Preprocessing